karlorz/full-stack-fastapi-template/infra/README.md

 * Install Cloudflare's Origin Server CA to obtain certificates for Cloudflare to communicate with the cluster (final users will communicate through Cloudflare).
 * Install the Knative CRDs (Custom Resource Definitions for Kubernetes).
 * Install Knative Serving and Kourier as the Knative network layer.
 This uses Kustomize with the files and directories in `infra/k8s/knative` (described below).
-* Install the Knative role to allow it to create Knative services.
+* Install the role to allow FastAPI Cloud to create Knative services.
-* Install the TriggerMesh components.

 ### Cloudflare DNS